Zyumane/Norungo/README.md

 ## 🇺🇸 English

 ### Description
-**Dawn Fall Rain** is a third-person psychological horror, stealth and survival game developed in Unity as a graduation project for a Digital Animation Engineering degree.
+**Dawn Fall Rain** is a third-person psychological horror, stealth and survival game developed in Unity as a graduation project for a Video Game Programming and Design Engineering degree.

 The player controls **Rom Origo**, an unemployed man trapped in **Orevono**, an abandoned industrial city surrounded by a permanent dome of darkness.
 No combat, no weapons — only wit, stealth, and the ability to read the environment to survive.